 Think about it.
 What survival TV shows are you most drawn to?
 The ones that educate or the ones that offer drama and excitement.
 The latter makes you wonder if the reality stars can survive whatever ordeal the producers have put them through.
+There are always a few contestants that talk a big game, but then tap out as soon as the going gets rough.
 This option probably draws most of us in and creates higher ratings for the networks.

 The drama stems from actual events.
 Additionally, Les Stroud films the whole show himself without a camera crew.
 This is a survival show in its rawest form, with no other people than the survivor himself.
-He has no one to talk to, ask for advice from, nor any places to take a break from the situations that he has put himself into.
+He has no one to talk to, ask for advice from, or any place to take a break from the situations that he has put himself into.

 Are There Any Survival Shows on Netflix?

 Netflix has several survival TV shows, some obscure, some quite popular.
 Shows like “Southern Survival” are even Netflix originals.
-Others include “Alone,” “You VS Wild,” and “Survivor.”
+Others include “Alone,” “Dual Survival,” “You VS Wild,” “Outlast,” and “Survivor.”

 But for now, we’ll stick with the reality shows that highlight survival skills.
-And yes, reality can get skewed on television.
+And while yes, reality can get skewed on television, and the television producers are going to edit in the most dramatic parts, it is possible to grasp the real danger and challenge of bushcraft.
 At least we’re safe on our couches while beginning our survival journey.

 7 Best Survival TV Shows That Will Actually Teach You Something